httpie/cli/README.rst

 * `0.8.0-dev`_
     * Added ``field=@file.txt`` and ``field:=@file.json`` for embedding
       the contents of text and JSON files into request data.
-    * Added curl-style shorthand for localhost
+    * Added curl-style shorthand for localhost.
+    * Fixed request ``Host`` header value output so that it doesn't contain credentials, if included in the URL.
 * `0.7.1`_ (2013-09-24)
     * Added ``--ignore-stdin``.
     * Added support for auth plugins.